 Everything is based on someone's opinion.
 Everything.
 And everyone is of course entitled to one.

-It is perfectly acceptable to respect someone's opinion whilst disagreeing with it.
+It is perfectly acceptable to respect someone's opinion - and them, whilst disagreeing with it.
 That's all.

 I had a comment (somewhere!!) that said something along the lines of 'I know you've said you don't like Paula Begoun'...

 I've never said I don't like Paula Begoun!
 She has absolutely made a difference to how women view beauty products and counter staff - especially in the US..
 I have great respect for her sticking her neck out and taking on the brands and their claims.

 All I've said is that I don't understand how someone whose website has previously written a scathing review like this about Eve Lom cleanser (worse than ME - really):

 and this about Eve Lom TLC cream - both reviews refer to mineral oil in a (very) negative light:

 Can then bring out a product that contains mineral oil:

 And say this about mineral oil:

 If it 'cannot become solid and clog pores' why say it does exactly that in the Eve Lom cleanser?